tgavri/tgavri/README.md

 - Movie scheduling
 - User authentication
 - Booking management
+- Built with Java, Spring Boot, and MySQL

 ## 🌟 Interests & Hobbies
 - 🏞️ Traveling and exploring new destinations